 Our parents' guides to primary admissions and parents' guides to secondary admissions give details on schools which you may wish to consider.
 School brochures (prospectuses) are available direct from schools.

 The parents' guides also include full information about school admissions and appeals processes.
-If you have any more questions after reading the guide, and this page, please email admissions.transport@derbyshire.gov.uk
+If you have any more questions after reading the guide, email admissions.transport@derbyshire.gov.uk

 Normal area / local area school